ProtonMail Reviews& Product Details

 Tutanota is one of the best ProtonMail alternatives.
 Like ProtonMail, it is also a privacy-oriented email service that offers excellent security features, including end-to-end encryption.
-It also comes with an excellent onboarding process and easy import functionality.
+It also comes with a fantastic onboarding process and easy import functionality.
 Also, it is an open-source solution that makes people trust the solution more than other proprietary 3rd-party solutions.
 Finally, the prices start cheap at $1 per month, in addition to the free base account.

 If you are looking for a private company offering email services that provide better support than open-source solutions, then you can choose Barracuda.
-It provides secure email services that protect against all types of threats, including malicious websites, spam, spear phishing, ransomware, and more!
+It provides secure email services that protect against all threats, including malicious websites, spam, spear phishing, ransomware, and more!
 It also comes with an Email Threat Scanner that identifies any compromises within your email.

 ProtonMail vs. Tutanota

 ProtonMail and Tutanota are two prominent secure email providers out there.
 Of course, you cannot go wrong if you choose any of them.
-But, what makes them different from each other?
+But what makes them different from each other?
 This section will go through the key differences between the two industry-leading providers.

 ProtonMail uses RSA 2048-bit end-to-end symmetrical encryption for emails when it comes to encryption.
 As for non-email users, it uses the standard AES 256-bit.
 Moreover, ProtonMail also supports OpenPGP — not so secure encryption method.
 Tutanota, on the other hand, also uses RSA 2048 for end-to-end user emails and AES 128-bit for non-users.
 In addition, Tutanota also supports PGP but covers its flaws by encrypting subject lines.

 As for anonymity, both Tutanota and ProtonMail do a good job when it comes to anonymity.
-Both do not trace IP addresses when sending or receiving messages.
-ProtonMail does log IP as a requirement from Swiss government requests, but you can easily overcome it by using a good VPN service.
+Both do not trace IP addresses when sending or receiving messages, and ProtonMail does log IP as a requirement from Swiss government requests, but you can easily overcome it by using a good VPN service.

 Tutanota offers a good spam filter feature that identifies spam and blocks them.
-However, overall, many users have complained about the spam filtering abilities of Tutanota.
+However, many users have complained about the spam filtering abilities of Tutanota.
 ProtonMail, on the other hand, uses a spam detection system for blocking unwanted messages.
-If you find ProtonMail spam detection too strict, you can easily add emails to its whitelister.
+If you find ProtonMail spam detection too strict, you can easily add emails to its allowlist.